HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

          </init>

          <!--
-             We perform a mixed-evaluation expression using the content of the 'inherit' operation element.
+             We perform a hybrid evaluation expression using the content of the 'inherit' action element.

              This expression executes the Python code contained in the 'pyCode' variable.
              Note that we can also directly execute the code from a Python file: